Skip to content

 Risk of anaphylaxis higher in iron dextran

-Device therapies (after optimization of medical GDMT)
+Device therapies (after optimization of medical GDMT for 3 months)

 • Cardiac resynchronization therapy (CRT)